ArunKoundinya/TidyTuesday/README.md

 This website is designed to showcase my solutions to [TidyTuesday](https://github.com/rfordatascience/tidytuesday) challenges.
 In the initial weeks, I will focus on basic analysis and plotting.
 As the weeks progress, I aim to provide more sophisticated and holistic solutions.

-The coding is done in python majorly using the following packages as of now:
+The coding is done in python or R

--   pandas

--   numpy

--   plotnine { Similar to that of ggplot of R }

--   dfply { Similar to that of tidyverse of R }

-May be in future may add matplotlib , plotly and shiny

-My last seven tidy tuesday solutions
+My last eight tidy tuesday solutions

 | Tidy Tuesday Date | Dataset About                                                                                                              | Link for my approach                                   | Comments                                            |
 |------------------|-------------------|------------------|------------------|